CUBRID/cubrid-manual/en/sql/function/json_fn.rst

 .. function:: JSON_INSERT (json_doc, json path, json_val [, json path, json_val] ...)

-  The **JSON_INSERT** function inserts json_val arguments inside the json_doc at the given paths.
+  The **JSON_INSERT** function returns a modified copy of the first argument.
+For each given <json path, json_val> pair, the function inserts the value if no other value exists at the corresponding path.
-  Returns the resulting json after insertion.

   The insertion rules for **JSON_INSERT** are the following:

-  For each (json path, json_val) pair, from left to right, if the json path addresses an existing element inside the json_doc, the argument pair is ignored and does not overwrite the existing json element.
-  Otherwise, the json_val is inserted if the json path addresses one of the following json values inside the json_doc:
+  The json_val is inserted if the json path addresses one of the following json values inside the json_doc:

   - An inexistent object member of an existing json object.
 A (key, value) pair is added to the json object with the key being json path's last element and the value being the json_val.
   - An array index past of an existing json array's end.
 The array is filled with nulls after the initial end of the array and the json_val is inserted at the specified index.